19hours/sg-statutes/Acts/Trust Companies Act.md

 ### Exemption

-80\.—(1) The Authority may, by regulations, exempt any person or any class thereof, from all or any of the provisions of this Act , subject to such conditions or restrictions as may be prescribed.
+80\.—(1) The Authority may, by regulations, exempt any person or any class thereof, from all or any of the provisions of this Act, subject to such conditions or restrictions as may be prescribed.

 (2) The Authority may, on the application of any person, by notice in writing exempt the person from all or any of the provisions of this Act or the requirements specified in any written direction made by the Authority under this Act if the Authority considers it appropriate to do so in the circumstances of the case.